hothanhxuan/ProjectMilestone-Ecommerce-BigQuery/README.md

 ![Image](https://github.com/user-attachments/assets/4a43624f-d150-4231-b926-0a2836827bf1)

 ### 3️⃣ Revenue by traffic source by week, by month in June 2017 ###
+Revenue is analyzed by traffic source in June 2017 at both weekly and monthly levels.
+This breakdown provides a clearer view of how each channel contributes to revenue over time and highlights short-term versus overall performance patterns.
 #### 🧩 Queries ####
 ```sql
 with